 - The truck driver goes around a curve too fast

 - The truck driver suddenly downshifts

 - The truck driver hit the brakes too hard.
 Trucks generally have steering axle brakes; trailer axle brakes; and drive axle brakes.
 When a truck driver suddenly slams on the steering axle brakes, the truck can continue to barrel forward but the driver will lose control of steering.
 The rear wheels don’t lock although the front wheels do, causing the trailer to spin out.

 When the trailer spins out, it can cause serious damage by striking other vehicles and property in its path.
 Vehicles and people can be hit as the trailer swings out.
 The truck may also roll over to its side, crushing people and vehicles below it.
 An Austin truck accident lawyer can provide assistance if you are one of the victims of these devastating accidents.

-Is a Truck Driver or Trucking Company Responsible for a Jackknife Accident?
+Is the Truck Driver or Trucking Company Liable for a Jackknife Accident?